Introduction

 - Sagging subfloor near plumbing

-- Install new shut-off valves
+- Install new shut-off valves and update drainage assemblies

-Texas plumbing standards: Texas Water Development Board
+Texas water planning and conservation resources: Texas Water Development Board

 4. Cracked, Outdated, or Uneven Flooring

-- Relevel the subfloor
+- Relevel the subfloor where needed

-- Install porcelain tile or LVP
+- Install porcelain tile or luxury vinyl plank (LVP) for durability

-- Update moisture barriers
+- Update moisture barriers and transitions

-- Replace damaged baseboards
+- Replace damaged baseboards and toe-kicks

 5. Old Countertops & Backsplashes